 Cochlear implants are small electronic devices that help people hear sounds.
-They are for people who have little or no natural ability to hear.
+They are for people who have moderate to profound hearing loss.

 What You Need to Know

 - A cochlear implant has two parts: one worn outside the ear and one that is surgically implanted under the skin behind the ear.